-If you intend to carry hazardous material that requires placards on your vehicle, you will also need to have a hazardous materials endorsement.
-Section 9 of this manual has the information you need to pass the hazardous materials test.
+Note: If you intend to carry hazardous material that requires placards on your vehicle, you must also have a hazardous materials endorsement.
+Section 9 in Volume 2 has the information you need to pass the hazardous materials test.

-3.1 - Inspecting Cargo
+3.1 Inspecting cargo

-As part of your Vehicle inspection, make sure the truck is not overloaded and the cargo is balanced and secured properly.
+As part of your vehicle inspection, make sure the truck is not overloaded and the cargo is balanced and secured properly.